If you’re an almond lover, then this Gluten Free Almond Tea Bread is for you! Moist and dense, it’s almost like a pound cake, but lightened up!

 Some of the best recipes are passed down from generation to generation.
-We all have them, written on

-    scraps of paper, and old index cards…tattered, yellowed and filled with memories.
-Most of those

-    recipes, we can make by feel…a handful of this, a heaping spoonful of that.
-The recipe will vary

-    slightly each time, but the heart of it is always the same.
+We all have them, written on scraps of paper, and old index cards…tattered, yellowed and filled with memories.
+Most of those recipes, we can make by feel…a handful of this, a heaping spoonful of that.
+The recipe will vary slightly each time, but the heart of it is always the same.

-    This second recipe I found in the October, ’12 issue of Cooking Light.
-I go weak at the knees for

-    anything with almond paste, so I brought the recipe out to my mom’s to make, hoping we could make it
+This recipe for Gluten Free Almond Tea Bread, I found in the October, ’12 issue of Cooking Light.
+I go weak at the knees for anything with almond paste, so I brought the recipe out to my mom’s to make, hoping we could make it gluten-free.

-    gluten-free.
 When I woke up yesterday morning…mom had already adapted the recipe and made it!
-All I

-    had to do was snap a picture…well and sample it…to make sure it was good enough to post…It was!

-    gluten-free flour mix)*
+All I had to do was snap a picture…well and sample it…to make sure it was good enough to post…It was! gluten-free flour mix)*

 - 1 cup almond flour*

 - ½ cup gluten-free flour mix* (or all purpose flour)

 - ⅔ cup granulated sugar

 - ½ cup 2% milk, divided